 Money saving posts:

 When you are deep in debt, I do not believe digging yourself deeper into it, that’s for sure.
-However, we personally found ourselves struggling to get out of credit card debt due to the high-interest rate (around 25%.)
+However, if you find yourself struggling to get out of credit card debt due to the high-interest rate, taking out a loan might be a smart choice.

 Now that you have a sturdy budget, an emergency fund in place, and potentially lower interest rates on your debt, you can get a strategy in place to begin digging yourself out of debt.